francyayele/Backend-Engineering-LYFT-/README.md

 # Backend-Engineering-LYFT
-This repo contains the code base of the tasks included in the virtual experience program of Forage.
+This repo contains the codebase of the tasks included in the virtual experience program of Forage.

 ## Task 1: Come up with a clean design for an existing, unfinished component